It's important to keep your oven range hood filter clean and do regular maintenance. Learn how to clean your oven range filter and why it helps.

 Help for Unexpected Repairs

 While cleaning your oven range hood filter, you might come across some needed repairs and maintenance tasks that require a professional touch.
 That’s where the added peace of mind of an American Home Shield® Home Warranty comes in handy.
-Our home warranties cover up to 21 home systems and appliances, including ovens and stove ranges.
-Call American Home Shield today to sign up for coverage.
+Our home warranties cover up to 23 home systems and appliances, including ovens and stove ranges.